cliosight/Docs/README.md

 2. JSON body generator
 3. HTML/CSS code generator

 These are the only two types of syntaxes used in Cliosight for configuring the widgets - SQL and JSON.
-Apart from this, the "pre-html" tag allows users to embed an HTML containing extra elements or files stored internally.
+Apart from this, the "pre-html" and "post-html" tags allow users to embed an HTML inside a form for adding extra elements like images and videos or text and hyperlinks.
 As far as this example is concerned, we can utilize another set of AI related APIs in specific components within Cliosight for a more comprehensive and sophiticated application design.

  ## Using AI in the meeting management portal  ##